plblum/jivs/docs/Jivs_API.md

 Without the actual values, you cannot validate.
 This section covers ways to supply values to Jivs and to retrieve them when needed.

 ### Setting values
-You will set values as you initialize the ValidationManager and as the values are changed.
+You will set values as you initialize the ValueHostsManager and as the values are changed.
 Most of the time, you will use `valueHost.setValue()` and `valueHost.setValueToUndefined()`.
 ```ts
 setValue(value: any, options?: SetValueOptions): void;
 setValue(value: any, options?: FieldValueHostSetValueOptions): void;    // on FieldValueHosts